Mixed-member proportional representation: Procedures

-Calculation methods
+Apportionment methods

 At the regional or national level (i.e. above the constituency level) several different calculation methods have been used, but the basic characteristic of the MMP is that the total number of seats in the assembly, including the single-member seats and not only the party-list ones, are allocated to parties proportionally to the number of votes the party received in the party portion of the ballot.
-This can be done by the largest remainder method or either of two highest averages methods: the D'Hondt method or the Sainte-Laguë method.
+This can be done by different apportionment methods: such as the D'Hondt method or the Sainte-Laguë method.
 Subtracted from each party's allocation is the number of constituency seats that party won, so that the additional seats are compensatory (top-up).